 Purées:

-Mashed potatoes are a staple on most Thanksgiving tables.
-If you’re a purist, you like your mashed potatoes with just butter and cream.
-A simple way to update your potatoes is to stir in some new ingredients to pump up the flavor.
-Fresh herbs, pesto, cheese, miso or horseradish are a few examples.
 If you’re willing to part with the potatoes, try making a puree with a different vegetable like celery root, parsnips, butternut squash or beets.
-Try my popular Mashed Potatoes with Caramelized Onions and Goat Cheese.
-It won a recipe contest on the website Food52 for best mashed potatoes and was published in their cookbook!
+Try my popular Mashed Potatoes with Caramelized Onions and Goat Cheese or Celeriac (Celery Root) Puree.
+Both recipes won contests on the website Food52 and were published in their cookbook!

 Mashed Potatoes with Caramelized Onions and Goat Cheese